indeedeng/iwf-golang-sdk/gen/iwfidl/docs/CommandRequest.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDeciderTriggerType
+### GetCommandWaitingType

-`func (o *CommandRequest) GetDeciderTriggerType() DeciderTriggerType`
+`func (o *CommandRequest) GetCommandWaitingType() CommandWaitingType`

-GetDeciderTriggerType returns the DeciderTriggerType field if non-nil, zero value otherwise.
+GetCommandWaitingType returns the CommandWaitingType field if non-nil, zero value otherwise.

-### GetDeciderTriggerTypeOk
+### GetCommandWaitingTypeOk

-`func (o *CommandRequest) GetDeciderTriggerTypeOk() (*DeciderTriggerType, bool)`
+`func (o *CommandRequest) GetCommandWaitingTypeOk() (*CommandWaitingType, bool)`

-GetDeciderTriggerTypeOk returns a tuple with the DeciderTriggerType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCommandWaitingTypeOk returns a tuple with the CommandWaitingType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDeciderTriggerType
+### SetCommandWaitingType

-`func (o *CommandRequest) SetDeciderTriggerType(v DeciderTriggerType)`
+`func (o *CommandRequest) SetCommandWaitingType(v CommandWaitingType)`

-SetDeciderTriggerType sets DeciderTriggerType field to given value.
+SetCommandWaitingType sets CommandWaitingType field to given value.

 ### GetTimerCommands